Javiera Mena: 2017–2020: Espejo

+2021–2023: I. Entusiasmo and Nocturna

+Javiera released her first digital EP called I. Entusiasmo in 2021 with five songs.
+They all became singles.

-In 2022, Mena participated in the inaugural edition of Benidorm Fest, Spain's national selection for the Eurovision Song Contest.
-She performed in the second semi-final and earned 50 points, placing 6th and failing to qualify for the final.
+As Javiera Mena has been living in Spain for quite a while, she was invited to participate in the inaugural edition of Benidorm Fest 2022, Spain's national selection for the widely-known Eurovision Song Contest.
+She performed in the second semi-final with her song "Culpa" and earned 50 points, placing 6th and failing to qualify to the final.

+Her fifth album, called Nocturna was released during October 2022 and she toured Spain, Chile, Argentina and Mexico in an exhausting promotion work.

+2024-present: Inmersión

+In August 13, 2024, Mena released the song "Volver a Llorar" as the lead single of her upcoming sixth studio album.
+She released two more singles "Entropía" and "Mar de Coral".
+Her sixth studio album, Inmersión was officially released on April 23, 2025 on Géiser Discos, to critical acclaim.

 Artistry

 Early in her career, Spanish canción melódica singer Jeanette was one of her biggest influences.
 While her initial music was indie pop, over the years she evolved towards an electropop sound that has come to define her modern career.

 Mena is openly lesbian, which has influenced the content of her music.
 When asked about her "lesbian influences" in music in a 2019 interview, the singer mentioned the Argentine pop duo of Sandra Mihanovich and Celeste Carballo and their songs "Puerto Pollensa", "Soy lo que soy" and "Mujer contra mujer".